-The main meal of the week (and a festive one at that) in Jewish households in Israel and around the world is the Friday night dinner, Aruchat Shabbat (ah-roo-chaht shah-baht).
-The meal begins after sundown.
-Because Aruchat Shabbat is the focal point of the week, families often set the table with a Mapah Levanah (mah-pah leh-vah-nah; white tablecloth) and their prettiest dishes.
+Aruchat Shabbat is the focal point of the week and families often take extra measures to ensure the dinner and evening is special for family and friends.
+The table will often be decorated and set with a Mapah Levanah (mah-pah leh-vah-nah; white tablecloth) and their prettiest dishes.
 Atop the table sits the Kos L’Kiddush (kos leh-kee-doosh; Kiddush cup), which is held when the blessing over the Sabbath day is said.
 Before the meal, Jewish people sing a song to welcome Sabbath angels and follow it with Brachot (brah-choht; blessings) over the Yayin (yah-yeen; wine) and Lechem (leh-chehm bread).

 In some traditional households, people ritually wash their hands — this act is called Netilat Yadaim (neh-tee-laht yah-dye-eem) — before consuming bread.
 Traditionally Sabbath dinner foods include Of (ohf; chicken), Tzimis (tzi-mehs; a stew made with carrots), and sometimes Basar (bah-sahr; red meat).
 Eating Dag (dahg; fish) on Shabbat is also a traditional practice.
 One of the reasons for this custom is connected to the Gematria (geh-mah-tree-ah; numerology) of the fish.
 In Gematria, each Hebrew letter is assigned a numerical value.
 And the numerical values of the letters in the Hebrew word for fish total seven.
 And Shabbat is the seventh day of the week!